SQL Server Guide

 Differences Between DBMS And RDBMS:-

-In DBMS data is stored in the form of a file and is shown to the user in the form of a two dimensional table.
+In DBMS data is stored in the form of a file and is shown to the user in the form of a two dimensional table. | In the case of RDBMS data is strictly to be stored in the form of table and also shown in the form of table. |

-In RDBMS the relationship established will be stored into the database as one of the database objects.
+In DBMS the relation ship established among the tables will not be stored into the database. | In RDBMS the relationship established will be stored into the database as one of the database objects. |

 Relationships among Data: